Thomas-Slegers/EveresstTempoSyncTool/README_AWS_ELASTIC_BEANSTALK.md

 Create an Elastic Beanstalk environment for Java without a database (since this has an embedded database).

 |   	|   	|
 |---	|---	|
 | EveresstTempoCamisSync-env | Environment |
 | EveresstTempoCamisSync | Application |

+### Set up SSL certificate for HTTPS
+To avoid block mixed content problems, set up a SSL certificate using AWS Certificate Manager.
+This certificate can be used in the Elastic Beanstalk environment.
+Also adapt your DNS settings to point to the Elastic Beanstalk environment.

+### Set up a load balancer
+When creating the Elastic Beanstalk environment, set up a load balancer.
+This load balancer will be used to redirect HTTPS traffic coming in to HTTP traffic.
+To do add, add a listener to the load balancer, listening on port 443 and forwarding to port 80.
+The nginx instance will then redirect the traffic to port 5000, where the application is running.

 ## Add the user credentials to your Github Repository